drichards211/chromatical/README.md

   + Needs to be tested with screenreader (NVDA) and optimized if necessary.

 Styling:
-  + Finish page styling for iTunes, add any required branding.
-  + Add ability to play iTunes song samples within Chromatical (if possible).
   + Horizontal piano menu needs to be animated when hiding / revealing.
   + Test moving horizontal piano menu to right side of screen instead of left.